speveril/cozy/readme.md

 - Reconcile File stuff
 - Make it work in a browser too
 - config.json should be able to define an expected version, Egg should be smart enough to do the right thing
+- Make an export
+  * Pick a directory somewhere on the drive
+  * Copy over ONLY the stuff needed to run one game
+  * Use a stripped down version of the launcher; no debug, no compilation, no browser, etc

 Feature wish list (some day):